 After the deployment of the SAST tool, it becomes necessary to find out whether the tool is working as intended or not.
 Most probably, it doesn't work as effectively as you wish.
-There are often some teams with low engagement rates or portions of code which show high false-positives.
+There are often some teams with low engagement rates or portions of code that show high false positives.

 5) Product Roadmap Provided by the Vendor

 It's better to know in advance what you are betting your money on.
 A mature SAST vendor is one who will let you know about their product roadmap and how things will fare in the years to come.
 A poorly designed roadmap or even the absence of it shows that the vendor has no vision regarding security.

 Since you are about to make a decent time and monetary investment on the tool, you must make sure that it stands true to your expectations and that you can use it continuously in the years to come.

 While asking for the roadmap, you must focus on the changelog for the past releases of the product.
 If the vendor doesn't seem proactive in providing regular customer updates or doesn't show interest in making improvements to the analysis engine or the defect-finding capabilities, you must not trust their product.